Lilu-B/bakery-crew-FE/README.md

   - `/events` — Overtime event list (in progress)
   - `/donations` — Active donations (in progress)
   - `/messages` — Messaging (in progress)

+### 🔗 Google Calendar Export

+- After applying to an event, users can click **"Add to Google Calendar"**
+- Opens Google Calendar pre-filled with:
+  - Title
+  - Date (single-day range)
+  - Optional description
+- Implemented via dynamic link with `window.open(...)`
+- Only shown if the user has successfully applied to the event
+- Reusable `<AddToGoogleCalendar />` component placed:
+  - Inside `EventDetails.tsx`
+  - Under calendar event list (optional)

+### 📅 Calendar Integration

+- React Calendar (`react-calendar`) shows user's upcoming applied events
+- Visual dots mark dates with relevant events
+- Calendar auto-filters:
+  - Users: see only events they've applied to
+  - Managers: see all events for their shift
+  - Developers: see all events
+- Weekends styled in red, today and selected date are highlighted
+- Points displayed using `.dot` indicator and `tileContent`
+- Navigation buttons and month label styled manually for accessibility
+- Upcoming event list appears under selected date

 ### 🗕 Events Feature
 - `/events` displays only **active** events